 ChevronTexaco spokesman Don Campbell said the consecutive downgrades in the United States reflect the company's evolving understanding of the geology.

-"We're giving out the most up-to-date
+"We're giving out the most up-to-date information that we can," Campbell said.

 Industry experts said ChevronTexaco's downgrades in the United States represent the sort of pattern that can sometimes raise questions at the Securities and Exchange Commission, which has been scrutinizing oil companies more closely following the January 2004 reserves downgrade by Royal Dutch/Shell Group.